ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-abstract-data-types.md

 #### Example: Collection of records

 A _database_ is a structured collection of data that can be easily accessed, managed, and updated.
-Each item in a database is typically called a _record_, which consists of multiple fields containing information—such as a name, an ID number, or an address.
+Each item in a database is typically called a _record_, which consists of multiple fields containing information -- such as a name, an ID number, or an address.
 Efficiently organising, storing, and searching these records is a key challenge in database design.

 Two popular implementations for managing large disk-based database applications are [hashing]{.term} and the [B-tree]{.term}.